Hope dims in search for survivors of migrant boat sinking that killed at least 78

 Ursula von der Leyen, the European Commission president, promised to strengthen cooperation between the European Union and nearby countries to try to further crack down on migrant smugglers.

-But human rights groups argue that the crackdown has forced migrants and refugees to take longer, more dangerous routes to reach safe countries.
+But human rights groups say the crackdown has forced migrants and refugees to take longer, more dangerous routes to reach safe countries.

 Eftychia Georgiadi, an official in Greece with the International Rescue Committee charity, said the disaster should serve as a wake-up call to the EU.